Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Data

 The two fundamental mechanisms of wind gusts production are shear-driven turbulent wind gusts and convective wind gusts driven by thunderstorm activity \citep{Bradbury94}.
 Given the increased convective activity during the summer months, it is expected that the behavior of wind gust will differ from that observed in winter, when the characteristics of gusts are largely influenced by the occurrence of winter storms.
 Accordingly, the data set employed in this study comprises observations from the warm months between May and October, thus avoiding the need to consider the annual cycle of deep convection.
 Similarly, wind gusts display a pronounced diurnal cycle.
 During nocturnal hours, a stable boundary layer forms and lower wind gust values are observed, whereas stronger peak gusts occur during the convective maximum in the late afternoon.
 To include the peak gusts of the day, our investigation window is focused on the afternoon hours from 13--18 UTC.
 Then, we generate daily time series using the maximum value inside the window for each day.

 The availability of wind gust measurements from the years preceding 2001 is limited, and thus these years have been excluded from the analysis.
-Additionally, to ensure spatial homogeneity within the data set, days with fewer than four measurements at a given station within the specified investigation window have been omitted.
+Additionally, to ensure spatial homogeneity within the data set, days with fewer than four measurements within the specified investigation window at a given station have been omitted.